PANAMA Finca Deborah Geisha Natural Yeast Inoculation Limitless62

 Limitless starts with harvesting ripe Geisha cherries reading 21-24 on BRIX meter.
 The cherries are carefully selected for a second time before depositing them inside hermetically sealed tanks where a yeast inoculation is added.
 The cherries marinade in this yeast bath for more than 75 hrs allowing the yeast to consume a large portion of the sugars within the fruit.
 The coffee is removed and placed on three tiered, raised African bed system.
 Temperatures, heat, and humidity are controlled inside the dry houses and carefully maintained within certain parameters.
 The coffee is consistently agitated throughout the day to allow homogenous drying.

-We have worked many years with Jamison and particularly with his geisha from Finca Deborah.
-We have also, as always with the coffees from Jamison, allowed ourselves to thoroughly analyze and inspect the temporal aspects of this particular and experimental lot.
+We have worked many years with Jamison and particularly with his Geisha from Finca Deborah.
+We have also, as always with the coffees from Jamison, allowed ourselves to thoroughly analyze and inspect the temporal aspects of this particular and experimental lot from an early stage straight after the processed lot was completed.
 Due to this effort, availability is very limited.